Opioid Addiction Treatment and Rehab Centers Near Me

-Opioids are a large class of drugs that include illicit street drugs like heroin, as well as prescription painkillers such as oxycodone, hydrocodone, morphine, and codeine.
-In 2014, an estimated 21.5 million Americans aged 12 or older met the criteria for a substance use disorder, with 1.9 million people struggling with addiction to prescription painkillers, and nearly 600,000 addicted to heroin.
+The opioid class of drugs includes the illicit street drug heroin as well as many commonly-prescribed prescription painkillers such as oxycodone, hydrocodone, morphine, and codeine.1 In 2017, an estimated 201 million people were struggling with an opioid use disorder (OUD) with 1.7 million people dealing with addiction to prescription painkillers and nearly 700,000 addicted to heroin.1

 - Development of opioid tolerance, where more opioids are needed to achieve the desired effect.